-Home / Projects / Wambuul Macquarie River, NSW 2022
+Home / Programs / Wambuul Macquarie River, NSW 2022

 OzFish Inland Waterways and Wellington Chapters are working with Mid Macquarie Landcare, to reduce erosion and improve water quality along the Wambuul Macquarie River.
 This will support native fish species, wildlife and vegetation.